qsozzz/handwritten-digit-recognition/README.md

 4. Run the project using the command `npm run start` or `node app.js`.
 5. Open your web browser and go to `localhost:8080`.

-You'll be greeted with a canvas where you can draw a digit using your mouse or touchscreen.
-Upon drawing, the prediction chart next to the canvas will display the recognized digit, with the height of the columns representing the model's confidence in its prediction.

-## Technologies Used

-The project is built with HTML, CSS, and JavaScript, running on Node.js without the need for any third-party dependencies or Node.js frameworks.
-For digit drawing, the HTML5 Canvas API is employed.

-## About PyTorch and Neural Networks

-[PyTorch](https://pytorch.org/) is an open-source machine learning library used for applications such as computer vision and natural language processing.
-It's known for its flexibility and ease of use in building and training neural networks.

-## License

-This project is open-sourced under the MIT license.
-For more details, see the [LICENSE](./LICENSE) file in the project repository.

----

-We believe in the power of JavaScript in machine learning to create accessible and efficient applications.
-By leveraging modern web technologies, we bring AI capabilities directly to your browser, making it easy for anyone to benefit from the advancements in machine learning.

-Enjoy using the "Handwritten Digit Recognition", and feel free to contribute or provide feedback!